Skepticism about social psychology

 Social psychological research is fundamentally time-locked to the present.

-On the one hand, this means such research is destined to go stale and become irrelevant.
-The findings reflect today's society, not universal human phenomena.
+On the one hand, this means such research is destined to become obsolete.

 Enduring Findings